MustardOS/mustardos.github.io/themes/fonts.md

 ---

 # Converting fonts into a Binary file
 For themes on muOS, you can implement custom fonts!
 To do this, you can either use this [website](https://lvgl.io/tools/fontconverter), or you can do so offline using terminal commands.
-For the later, you must first install the script that will convert your
+For the latter, you must first install the script that will convert your
 `.ttf`, `.otf`, or `.woff` type font into a specific `.bin` file that muOS will accept.

 - You will first need node.js installed.
 Install a pre-built packaged version of this [here](https://nodejs.org/en/download/prebuilt-installer).